Ironhack-Archive/bcn-webdev-cheatsheet/module2.md

 # mongodb
 - document database (as opposedd to relational database)
 - stores data as documents, schema free, but relationships still exist
-- instal mongodb, make sure it is running
+- install mongodb, make sure it is running

 # mongo shell
 - $ mongo